-St David was launched in 2008 as the fourth hull in Benetti’s 60 metre series but thanks to the hand of British Designer Andrew Winch, who redrew the yard’s exterior lines and created a one-of-a-kind interior, she is undeniably distinct.
+St David was launched in 2008 as the fourth hull in Benetti’s 60 metre series, but thanks to the hand of British Designer Andrew Winch, who redrew the yacht’s exterior lines and created a one-of-a-kind interior, she is undeniably distinct.

 She was conceived by her original owner as the perfect charter yacht, which would serve a wide range of guests as well as his own needs.
 Such a vision has resulted in a yacht that seamlessly blends practical spaces, which cater for a whole host of activities, with an opulent interior inspired by his love of the ‘big, romantic and elegant hotels of Italy’.

 With glittering mosaics, rare marble and intricate marquetry, she is a spectacular showcase of the astounding craftsmanship Benetti is capable of as well as the power of Andrew Winch Designs to create the ultimate in luxury escapism.

 Guests are treated to a stunning welcome when entering St David through the curved doors of her aft deck.
 Acting as a precedent of the splendour to come is a chequered marble floor with a central compass motif and a glittering cocktail bar to port.